shintaku-michel/shintaku-michel/README.md

     </a>
 </p>

 ##### If you have any question/feedback, please do not hesitate to reach out to me!
-I'm currently working on Vue, React, Tailwind CSS, Storybook and other technologies.
+I'm currently working on Vue, React, JavaScript, Tailwind CSS and others technologies.